SPECIFICATION · VERSION 1.1

 All terms are to be interpreted as defined in the NS-L6 Framework v1.1.

-• Responsibility — A property defined by observability and controllability.
+• Responsibility — defined by observability and controllability.

 4. Normative References